Temple Harakhte

 Harakhte

-Egypt’s legacy begins with the knowledge and practice of Sacred Science.
-This was a spiritual technology the Egyptians employed for thousands of years of recorded history.
-Evidence of this Sacred Science is abundant – in the design and construction of their monuments that can not be duplicated today, in the practice of mummification that continues to elude us, and in the record of superior skill in medicine – to name a few.
+Egypt’s legacy begins with the knowledge and practice of Sacred Science, a spiritual technology the Egyptians employed for thousands of years in recorded history.
+Evidence of this Sacred Science is abundant – in the design and construction of their monuments that can not be duplicated today, in the practice of mummification that continues to fascinate us, and in the record of superior skill in medicine – to name a few.

 But what was the aim of this technology?